zeldaamth/Superstore-analysis/README.md

 With growing demand and cut-throat competition, a Superstore giant is seeking data-driven clarity on what to scale and what to avoid.
 This project analyzes 2014-2017 performance to identify which products, regions, categories, and customer segments drive profitable growth—and which erode margins.
 The goal is to translate raw transactions into clear commercial actions.
 Insights and recommendations are provided on the following key areas:

-- Sales Trends Analysis: Evaluation of historical sales patterns, both state and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
+- Sales Trends Analysis: Evaluation of historical sales patterns, both state and by region, focusing on Sales and Profit Margin.
 - Product Level Performance: An analysis of Superstore's various product, product categories and sub-categories, understanding their impact on sales and profit.
 - Regional Comparisons: An evaluation of sales, orders, and profit by region.